yoyojacky/deskpidocs/wiki/docs/minipc.md

 The device provides a mini aluminum alloy radiator and integrates a silent fan that supports PWM speed regulation.

-The bottom board provides a wealth of interfaces, supporting dual full-size HDMI interfaces, RJ45 Ethernet interfaces, 2x OTG USB port (`dwc2 Overlay needs to be configured to enable it`), and one PCIe interface supports `M.2 NVME SSD M-KEY 2242` external storage.
+The bottom board provides a wealth of interfaces, supporting dual full-size HDMI interfaces, RJ45 Ethernet interfaces, 2x OTG USB port, and one PCIe interface supports `M.2 NVME SSD M-KEY 2242` external storage.

 The DIP switch on the back provides the special pins needed to configure the Raspberry Pi CM4 module.
 (On Compute Module 4 EMMC-DISABLE / nRPIBOOT (GPIO 40) must be fitted to switch the ROM to usbboot mode.)